Availability All Editions

 Sometimes people have capacity demands that are not associated with a project.
 Such demands are often daily activities like filling out paperwork or answering emails (sometimes also called "Business as Usual" or "Keep the lights on").
 It is important to factor this work into the total capacity demand to ensure your capacity planning is accurate.

-Account for RTB work by creating one project per team or department that rolls up to a RTB program.
-In the example above, a project was created for each department, Software Engineering and Professional Services.
-The demand for RTB work is then estimated to block a resource or role’s capacity.
+Account for RTB work by creating a project per department that rolls up to a RTB program.
+In the example above, a project was created for each department (Software Engineering and Professional Services).
+The demand for RTB work is then estimated to block the capacity or a resource, team or role.

 Read more about how to create a program in the Working with Programs article.